 - Wall angles are used to support the ceiling board in the cells created by the main and cross runners.

 Perimeter trim is located at the periphery of wall-to-wall ceilings.
-It can be used as wall molding or as trim encasing the dropped ceiling in a cloud design.2
+It can be used as wall molding or as trim encasing the suspended ceiling in a cloud design.2

 Remember that special and unusual conditions may be invisible or even beyond the building’s exterior walls.
 For example, the U.S. International Building Code requires Seismic Design Categories be assigned to all building projects, and references ASTM E580 “Standard Practice for Installation of Ceiling Suspension Systems for Acoustical Tile and Lay-in Panels in Areas Subject to Earthquake Ground Motions.”4